-However, after along research, we discovered that the average credit score falls around 750.
-That’s is according to Wallethub, and one of the major scoring platforms, FICO.
+However, after a long research, we discovered that the average credit score falls around 750.
+According to Wallethub and one of the major scoring platforms, FICO.

-But, this doesn’t mean you are totally blocked out if you have a lower credit rating.
-Some people with a credit score of below 700 have also been approved for the card. the only difference is that the process is not instant in such cases.
+But this doesn’t mean you are blocked out if you have a lower credit rating.
+Some people with a credit score below 700 have also been approved for the card.
+The only difference is that the process is not instant in such cases.

 The only thing you should note about your Chase Sapphire Preferred is that there is no travel credit.

 A credit score is the first factor, but not the only one.
-For instance, things like your income range, the age of your credit account, and the relationship you have with the bank also matter.
+For instance, things like your income range, the age of your credit account, and your relationship with the bank also matter.

 Other factors that might affect your likelihood of getting approved for the Chase Sapphire Reserve credit card include: